 The second part of this is the remote access component.
 The usability and existence of a source control system that exposes a web interface can be a major selling point, especially with remote developers.
 For example, in my situation, with doing development at home and in other locations, I had to have a system that could be made available over https so that I could access it from any location.
 And the performance of this system must be adequate especially when working with larger files.
 This is one of the key areas where you will see varying reviews between providers.

 Backups & Restores

-In my opinion another key evaluation criteria is the ability to easily perform backups and restores, and to work with those items on your own.
-I for example selected a system that uses a SQL Server database to store all documents, versions, notes and similar information.
+In my opinion, another key evaluation criteria are the ability to easily perform backups and restore, and to work with those items on your own.
+I, for example, select a system that uses a SQL Server database to store all documents, versions, notes and similar information.
 I can do a regular backup of this system easily by simply keeping a backup of my SQL Server database and everything needed is contained within.
-Other source control providers might use different methods of storage, it is important to understand how this works, so that you can come up with a proper system to perform backups and restores in a manner that will not cause issue.
+Other source control providers might use different methods of storage, it is important to understand how this works, so that you can come up with a proper system to perform backups and restores in a manner that will not cause an issue.

 Overall I hope that this article has at least sparked some thought in regards to what is needed to select a source control provider.
 Feel free to share your list of evaluation criteria below, it is great to hear other feedback as well.

 The next article will be a review of the source control provider that I use and a quick explanation as to why it won the opportunity.